niveussolutions/apigee-x-backup-tool/README.md

 ### Start Backup

-run `npm run backupApiProxy` to backup all Api Proxy revisions

-run `npm run backupSharedFlow` to backup all Shared Flow revisions

-run `npm run backupApiProduct` to backup all Api Products

-run `npm run backupDevApp` to backup all developer apps

-run `npm run backupDev` to backup all developers

-run `npm run backupTargetServer --envname=name-of-environment` to backup all target server, pass the name of the environment as argument to the command as shown here

-run `npm run backUpFlowHooks --envname=name-of-environment` to backup all Flow hook

-run `npm run backUpCustomReports` to backup all Custom reports

 run `npm run backupAll --envname=name-of-environment` to backup Api Proxy, Api product,developer apps , developers, target server

 > NOTE: Pass `envname` argument as shown above, if you want to backup target server